cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/set-up-warp.md

 ## Gateway with WARP (default)

-### 1. Create a Cloudflare for Teams account.
+### 1. Create a Cloudflare Zero Trust account.

-The Cloudflare for Teams Dashboard will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.
+The Cloudflare Zero Trust dashboard will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.

-As you complete the [Teams onboarding](/setup), you will be asked to create a [team name](/glossary#team-name) for your organization.
-You will need the team name when you deploy the WARP client on your devices; it will allow your users to connect to your organization's Cloudflare for Teams instance.
+As you complete the [Cloudflare Zero Trust onboarding](/setup), you will be asked to create a [team name](/glossary#team-name) for your organization.
+You will need the team name when you deploy the WARP client on your devices; it will allow your users to connect to your organization's Cloudflare Zero Trust instance.

 ### 2. Set up a login method.

-Configure [One-time PIN](/identity/one-time-pin) or connect a [third-party identity provider](/identity/idp-integration) on the Teams Dashboard.
-This is the login method your users will utilize when authenticating to add a new device to your Teams setup.
+Configure [One-time PIN](/identity/one-time-pin) or connect a [third-party identity provider](/identity/idp-integration) on the Zero Trust Dashboard.
+This is the login method your users will utilize when authenticating to add a new device to your Cloudflare Zero Trust setup.

 ### 3. Next, define [device enrollment permissions](/connections/connect-devices/warp/warp-settings#device-enrollment-permissions).

-Create device enrollment rules to define which users in your organization should be able to connect devices to your organization's Teams setup.
+Create device enrollment rules to define which users in your organization should be able to connect devices to your organization's Cloudflare Zero Trust setup.
 As you create your rule, you will be asked to select which login method you would like users to authenticate with.

 ### 4. Install the [Cloudflare root certificate](/connections/connect-devices/warp/install-cloudflare-cert) on your devices.